granthverma/15-Days-React-Journey/readme.md

 ### Create Component In Vite :

->  some as react only file name change .js  to.jsx
+  some as react only file name change .js  to.jsx

 1. file name start with Capital letter ex - Zero.jsx
 2. function name also start with capital letter ex - Zero
+3. if use more one things in zero file use fragment components because they allow only one compontes
+4. export  default zero  when export then you able to import components in main app files
+5. import zero compontes in App.jsx
+6. called the compontent in App.jsx file ,Other components and content according to your projects

 ```
 function Zero(params) {